 The NBA changed its lottery setup this year – reducing benefits for the very worst teams with flattened odds and a drawing for the top four, rather than top three, picks.

 I can see the new odds.
 You can see the new odds.
-Every team see the new odds.
+Every team can see the new odds.
 They’re not changing next season or for the foreseeable future.
 The odds will remain what the odds are.

 But people running teams can be irrational.
 How many times have you heard someone decry tanking because of how rarely the worst team has gotten the No. 1 pick?
 No matter how many or few times that has happened previously, the chances of it happening are unaffected.